 Anti-aging advertising seems to be everywhere.

 Unfortunately, it sends the message that aging is a bad thing.
-And, it scares the bejezus out of folks.
+And, it scares the bejeezus out of most folks.

 In ancient and indigenous cultures, growing older meant that you were accumulating life experiences and gaining wisdom.
 Elders were revered for their knowledge and they were expected to pass down their teachings to the younger generations.

-It was also the duty of the more youthful members of the family, and the community, to care for the elders as they aged.
-This in turn, helped the elders feel loved, supported and valued.
+It was also the duty of the more youthful members of the family, and the community, to care for the elders as they age.
+This, in turn, helped the elders feel loved, supported, and valued.

 That’s not necessarily the case in modern times.

 Today, youth is revered mostly for beauty and strength, but aging is regarded as distasteful or shameful (anti-aging).

 This, in turn, makes elders feel worthless, discarded, and useless.

 It’s no wonder Alzheimer’s and dementia are on the rise.
 Why would elders need to retain their knowledge if it’s not worth anything to anyone?

 But, I digress.
 That is a much deeper conversation about the degeneration of our human condition.

-In many cultures a wide variety of foods and herbs were given to support the aging process, and promote vitality and longevity.
+In many cultures, a wide variety of foods and herbs were used to support the aging process and promote vitality and longevity.

-I’m going to suggest that instead of going against aging (as in anti-aging), we step into promoting healthful longevity by using traditional restorative herbs to enhance the continued functioning our organs, bodily systems, and mind.
+I’m going to suggest that instead of going against aging, we promote healthful longevity by using traditional restorative herbs to enhance the continued functioning of our organs, bodily systems, and mind.

 Below are three popular herbs that have been used for centuries to help us age healthfully and happily.

 This classic herb has been used in India and Africa for thousands of years to improve sleep, decrease anxiety, alleviate fatigue, improve energy, support fertility, enhance memory, and promote longevity.

 Eleuthero normalizes adrenal activity, reduces stress, heightens mental alertness, improves concentration, and boosts the transmission of nerve impulses in the brain.